 Step into the Amstelkerk and you are bathed in light.
 The white wooden walls and ceiling, the spacious nave, and the daylight that pours through the high windows from the Amstelveld give the building its distinctive bright atmosphere.

 Musicians from the Netherlands and beyond praise the acoustics.
-The restored Bätz organ can still be played, and the Steinway grand piano belonging to the legendary Russian pianist Youri Egorov has found a permanent home in the church.
+The restored Bätz organ can still be played.

 All modern conveniences such as heating and toilet facilities are available.
 We work with professional partners both for catering and audio-visual equipment.
 To make your event even more memorable, you can arrive by boat and moor directly opposite the entrance.